siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 ## Decide how to access the Talos API

-Since Talos is entirely API-driven, it is important to know how you are going to access that API.
-Talos comes with a number of mechanisms to make that easier.
+Since Talos is entirely API-driven, Talos comes with a number of mechanisms to make accessing the API easier.

 Controlplane nodes can proxy requests for worker nodes.
 This means that you only need access to the controlplane nodes in order to access